apocaliss92/scrypted-advanced-notifier/README.md

 ## Todo
 - Add boundary box to the images
 - Send clips (Not supported by NVR)
+- Find actual source of events from NVR door/window notifications, maybe wait for official support

 #### Feel free to reach me out on discord (@apocaliss92) for suggestion or feature requests.
 This plugin contains the features required in my personal case, but there could be more!